jacklee032016/VHDL/Linux/yocto/yoctoAtmel.rst

 It calls following 2 scripts:
 ::

-   oe-buildenv-internal: build environment for yocto project
+   oe-buildenv-internal: build environment for yocto project, such as BUILDDIR, BBPATH, BBBAKEDIR

    oe-setup-builddir: create BUILD directory, and create conf/local.conf and conf/bblayers.conf